poojaanbu0/Ex-2--iris-classification/README.md

-## Implementation of Perceptron for Binary Classification
+## Exp-2-Implementation of Perceptron for Binary Classification
 <H3>Name:Pooja.A</H3>
 <H3>Register no.:212222240072</H3>
 <H3>Date:15/03/2024</H3>